nathanfieldsteel/learning-ocaml/README.md

 - Going through the [CS3110 book](https://cs3110.github.io/textbook/cover.html).
 Maybe taking some notes but doing the exercises.
 - Working through the [99 OCaml Problems](https://ocaml.org/problems) (Now just called "problems")
 - Working through some [Advent of Code](https://adventofcode.com) problems.
 Starting with 2021.
-- Maybe doing some PE questions.
-I know posting these solution is frowned upon, so I will add no exposition.
+- Maybe other programming puzzles.
+When posting solutions online is frowned upon, I will add no exposition.